 - Ask the doctor.
 Before embarking on any trip, make sure you get the doctor’s OK that the senior is fit to travel.
 Be sure to bring along contact information for all their doctors.

 - Be mindful of the destination.
 Just as you would plan a kid-friendly vacation for the younger set, make this one “elder friendly.”
 Consider their physical needs when planning where to go, where to stay, and the daily activities.

 - Don’t over schedule.
 The itinerary must work for a senior’s physical capability.
 Don’t overload the schedule with attractions.
 Make sure there is a mix of demanding activity and relaxing time.
-A morning museum trip could be balanced with a leisurely lunch and trip to the beach.
+For example, a morning museum trip could be balanced with a leisurely lunch and trip to the beach.
 Bus tours are an easy way to sightsee, and cruises are even better.

 - Make medications a priority.
 You must bring enough prescription, non-prescription, and supplement pills with you to last the entire vacation—and a little longer in case your return is delayed.
 Getting refills immediately will be challenging, especially internationally.
 Make sure they are in a carry-on bag.
 Do not place them in your checked luggage!.
 Use an ice pack if necessary, and avoid direct sunlight.
 Bring a full list of medications and supplements with dosages, and ask the doctor to amend the medication schedule to account for any time differences.

 - Get traveler’s insurance to cover all the bases.
 Don’t take chances when it comes to traveling with someone frail.
 Trip-cancellation insurance can be quite handy should the senior unexpectedly be unable to make the trip.
 While on the trip, have supplemental travel health insurance in place.
 Many health-insurance plans do not cover expenses out of network or internationally.